davidpetro88/mongo-spark/doc/6-FAQ.md

 The `DefaultMongoPartitioner` is a special case as for sharded collections it uses the `MongoShardedPartitioner` otherwise for MongoDB 3.2+ it will use the `MongoSamplePartitioner` but will fallback to the `MongoPaginationPartitioner` for older versions.

+## Unrecognized pipeline stage name: '$sample' error.

+In MongoDB deployments with mixed mongod versions, it is possible to get an `Unrecognized pipeline stage name: '$sample'` error.
+To mitigate this please explicitly configure which partitioner to use and explicitly define the Schema when using DataFrames.

 -----

 [Next - Changelog](7-Changelog.md)